Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 **Levitate.** You can cast [[Levitate]] on yourself, an object, or a willing creature without expending a spell slot.
 It doesn't require your concentration, but it ends on a target if you cast it on a different one.

 # Effortless Haunting
-By 18th level, when you cast a spell from your Poltergeist Spells feature that requires concentration, you can expend sorcery points equal to the spell's level in order for it to not require concentration.
-The spell ends if you dismiss it as an action or use this feature again.
+By 18th level, you automatically succeed Constitution saving throws you make to maintain concentration on your Poltergeist Spells.

 [:classes/sorcerer/poltergeist-soul:]